 - Race entries/bib numbers are not transferable--hence NO unofficial runners

 - The use of personal music devices is strongly discouraged at this race.
-To enjoy all that our race has to offer and for the safety of all participants, Steep Endurance encourages a headphone-free environment during the running of the 8 Hours at the Brewery We believe your race experience and those around you will be greatly enhanced by leaving the headphones at home or in the car.
+To enjoy all that our race has to offer and for the safety of all participants, Steep Endurance encourages a headphone-free environment during the running of the 8 Hours at the Farm.
+We believe your race experience and those around you will be greatly enhanced by leaving the headphones at home or in the car.
 Running headphone-free allows opportunities to develop camaraderie with your fellow runners and to enjoy everything the race has to offer.
 Plus, volunteers and spectators will be on course cheering you on and providing directions to help get you to the finish line.
 Runner safety is a a top priority for our events.

 - SMILE and enjoy the race!
-You get to have BEER when you finish!

 Post Race Celebration

 You’ve just finished an epic run!
 Enjoy your accomplishment, sit back, relax, and don’t forget to cheer on all the runners coming in behind you provided that you social distance in a smart manner!
 We will have plenty of food throughout the day for everyone plus some awesome beverages from Athletic Brewing Company as well other non-alcoholic offerings.